The market doesn’t go up like a tower. Neither it falls like a stone.

 - Or, it goes down.

 - Or, it neither goes up/down reasonably enough to take a decision.

-Swing means fluctuations.
-Swing traders use technical analysis to look for stocks with short-term price momentum.
-‘Swing Low’ and ‘Swing high’ are one of the most widely used terms among traders.
+To gauge which one, ‘Swing Low’ and ‘Swing High’ are one of the most widely used terms among traders.
 It is used to identify trend directions and trend reversals.

 A swing low is the low of the candle in a candlestick chart or bar chart or hollow candle chart that has a higher low on either side.
 A swing high is the one that has a lower high on either side.

 - In the case of Swing High, the high of the neighbour candles are lower than the high of the main candle itself.

 - In the case of Swing Low, the low of the neighbour candles are higher than the low of the main candle itself.